moderniselife/SchroDrive/README.md

 - The webhook handler derives the search query from `subject` or `media.title/name` and `media.year/releaseYear`.
 - Prowlarr categories can be constrained via `PROWLARR_CATEGORIES`.
 - A git pre-commit hook automatically increments the package version when committing to main/master branches to prevent auto-update conflicts.
+- The system checks for existing torrents in TorBox before adding new ones to prevent duplicates, using case-insensitive title matching.

 ## Troubleshooting
 ### Webhook returns 503 "Service not configured"